Order books for the second-generation Volkswagen T-Roc are about to open in the UK, with prices starting from £31,620.

-The second generation of the hugely popular Volkswagen T-Roc has been unveiled with a bold new look, a completely overhauled interior and a radical hybrid drivetrain that will be rolled out across the brand’s line-up.
+The new version of the hugely popular model brings a bold new look and a completely overhauled interior.
+Later this year, it will also gain a hybrid drivetrain that will be rolled out across the Volkswagen line-up.

-The latest version of the Golf-based compact crossover – of which more than two million examples have been sold since its 2017 launch – will be the final new combustion car that Volkswagen launches.
+The latest version of the Golf-based crossover – of which more than two million examples have been sold since its 2017 launch – is set to be the final new combustion-powered car that Volkswagen launches.
 All subsequent models are due to be exclusively battery-powered if the market conditions are right.

 The Mk2 T-Roc is 120mm longer than its predecessor, at 4373mm, making it a close match for rivals including the Toyota C-HR, Mazda CX-30 and Kia Niro.